alldone/timeWorkTool/README.md

 # timeWorkTool
-track the time spent at work
+track the time spent at work, when you block pc with WINDOWS + L, it register the time off

 # timeWorkTool Database